Get all the latest data for Makassar

 What are the exact steps to buy property in Makassar right now?

-The standard sequence in Makassar is: choose a qualifying property, run title and lien checks at the land office, negotiate price and terms, sign a preliminary sale agreement (PPJB) with a deposit, execute the transfer deed (AJB) before a notary or PPAT, pay all taxes and fees, and then register the transfer at BPN to update the certificate.
+The standard purchase sequence in Makassar in 2026 is: confirm the property qualifies for foreign purchase (right type + meets IDR 2 billion floor), run preliminary checks on the title and zoning, negotiate price and terms, sign a preliminary sale agreement (PPJB) with a controlled deposit only after checks are done, execute the transfer deed (AJB) before a PPAT notary with all taxes and fees settled, and then register the transfer and updated certificate at the local BPN land office.

-You do not always need to be physically present because many steps can be handled through a properly drafted power of attorney, but expect at least one identity-verification moment, especially if a bank mortgage is involved.
+You do not have to be physically present for every step, as many parts of the process can be handled through a properly drafted power of attorney (Surat Kuasa), but there will typically be at least one identity-critical moment (especially if a bank mortgage is involved) where originals or biometric verification are required.

 We have a document entirely dedicated to the whole buying process our pack about properties in Makassar.